matatk/landmarks/index.md

 You can build and run the current code locally as follows.

 1. Clone [the Landmarks repository on GitHub](https://github.com/matatk/landmarks) to your computer.

 2. Ensure you have all the required build tools with `npm install` (you will need [Node.js](https://nodejs.org/)).

+3. Run the build script to build one or all of the extensions:

+    - `npm run build:firefox`
+    - `npm run build:chrome`
+    - `npm run build:all`

-3. Run `grunt` to build both the Firefox and Chrome versions, or `grunt firefox` or `grunt chrome` to build just one.
-The built versions of the extension are placed in the `extensions/<browser>/` directories and zip files for each will be stored in `build/<browser>/`.
+    The built versions of the extension are placed in the `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.

+    Because the process of rasterising the SVG to variously-sized PNGs is slow, the PNGs are cached, so they only need to be re-generated when the SVG changes.
+You can clean out the cache with `npm run clean:cache`.

+    You can remove the `build/<browser>/` directories with `npm run clean:firefox`/`chrome`/`all` as with the build scripts above.

-4. To test the extension locally in your browser...
+4. To load and use the extension locally in your browser...
     -   **Firefox:** use [Mozilla's instructions on temporarily loading extensions from disk](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Packaging_and_installation#Loading_from_disk).
     -   **Chrome:** follow [Google's instructions on loading the extension](https://developer.chrome.com/extensions/getstarted#unpacked).